informatics-isi-edu/ermrest/user-doc/row-level-security.md

 ## Instructions and Examples

-1. Upgrade your postgres to 9.5
+1. Upgrade your postgres to 9.5 or later
 2. Have latest ERMrest master code deployed with the split `ermrest` and `ermrestddl` daemon accounts.
 4. Enable row-level security on specific table (as `ermrestddl` user)
 5. Create row-level policies to access table data (as `ermrestddl` user)